Stigma Enigma Mingle For Mental Health 2018 An Evening With Ginger Zee

 Maryvale is a local agency that helps youth in our area who are facing mental health issues, counselling, day treatment and the Rotary Home for quick intake of youth at high risk for suicide.

 Connie Martin, Executive Director of Maryvale stated that “The influx of the enormous donations receive through this yearly event allows us to hire additional full time therapists to significantly increase the number of teens seen who are currently waiting for counselling-which is a high demand area.
 In excess of 100 teens that were in great distress were counselled quickly last year due to the Stigma Enigma donation.
 These teens may otherwise have had to wait extended periods of time for counselling or fallen through the cracks.”

-Laumann will share her personal story and struggles with anorexia, cutting and other self-harming behaviour at the 4th Annual Stigma Enigma Mingle For Mental Health in Windsor, Ontario on November 11, 2017.
+Zee will share her personal story and struggles with depression and suicide at the 5th Annual Stigma Enigma Mingle For Mental Health in Windsor, Ontario on November 3, 2018.